-Ready to declutter the cavernous depths of your kitchen cabinets and just hang on to a few simple, non-toxic cleaners?
-It's easier than you think.
-Not only are these homemade floor cleaners safer for you and better for the environment, but also they're kinder to your bank account.
-And better yet, you probably already have most of them in your pantry.
+Life is already complicated enough, so let’s simplify floor cleaning.
+Get ready to declutter the cavernous depths of your kitchen cabinets and just hang on to a few simple, non-toxic cleaners that can work on a variety of flooring types throughout your home.
+Not only are these homemade floor cleaners potentially safer for you and better for the environment, but they're also kinder to your bank account and your family’s health.
+Better yet, there are no fancy or specialized ingredients, so you probably already have most of them in your pantry.

 1. Baking Soda and Vinegar